colinrioux/AMPlug/README.md

 ArdosMusic Official Plugin for Plug.dj
 Now discontinued
-You may visit the project site [here][http://colinrioux.github.io/AMPlug/]
+You may visit the project site here: [http://colinrioux.github.io/AMPlug/]

 Please do not modify without permission